• 526 Oak Ave. Springdale AR 72764

 Springdale Water provides an exceptional benefit package and is an Equal Opportunity Employer.

-Springdale Water Utilities is now accepting applications for the position of Pump Station Operator.
+Springdale Water Utilities is now accepting applications for the position of Camera Operator.

 This position is required to be on call (duty assignment) at scheduled weekly intervals and to be available for working outside normal business hours.